• Duration:11 Nights 12 Days

 • Authentic Nepali welcome dinner with Live Nepalese Cultural Program.

-• Accommodation in Kathmandu, four nights on Twin share Bed and Breakfast Basis.
+• Accommodation in Kathmandu, two nights on Twin share Bed and Breakfast Basis.

 • Accommodation during Trek ; local lodges 7 nights (With twin-share rooms ,beds with comfortable foam mattress and pillows)